-Casual and Seasonal Labor is for a Senior Bus Driver and Recreation Leaders.
-A complete list with the pay scale is included in the back of the budget.
+Casual and Seasonal Labor is for the Senior Bus Driver and Recreation Leaders.

 The Operating Supply line is used for items such as balls, gym supplies, and art supplies needed to run the daily programs within the Recreation Department.

 The Senior Supply line is used to purchase supplies for several senior activities and groups including the Senior Morning program.
 This line is funded by a donation from the Edwards Family Foundation.